 The other day I came across a study originally published in the Harvard Business Review, which draws a conclusion about “nice guys” that truly surprised me.

-This study (which followed the earnings of men over a period of time) attributed three personality traits as the influencers for those earning greater financial benefits between the ages of 40 and 60.
+This study (which followed men’s earnings over a period of time) attributed three personality traits as the influencers of those earning greater financial benefits between the ages of 40 and 60.

-It got me to thinking about my own circumstances and the environments I’ve experienced throughout my career.
+It got me thinking about my own circumstances and the environments I’ve experienced throughout my career.

-While I’ve tried to disprove the conclusions drawn above, the sad reality is I have to agree with them.
+While I’ve tried to disprove the conclusions drawn above, I have to agree with them.

-When I look back at the “nice guys” I’ve encountered during my career, they weren’t the guys in high-level leadership positions who had an unsavory disposition and a fat paycheck.
+When I look back at the “nice guys” I’ve encountered during my career, they weren’t the guys in high-level leadership positions with an unsavory disposition and a fat paycheck.

 They weren’t the guys with no compassion or social skills who bullied their employees as a form of motivation.